Abbas swears in Palestinian unity government shunned by Israel

 "Today, and after announcing the government of national unity, we declare the end of division that caused catastrophic harm to our cause," Abbas said, voicing sentiments widely shared by Palestinians, as ministers took the oath of office in a ceremony in the West Bank city of Ramallah.

-"We are deeply disappointed," the statement said.
-It accused the United States of "enabling Abbas to believe that it is acceptable to form a government with a terrorist organisation."

-Prime Minister Benjamin Netanyahu's security cabinet met in emergency session after the deal and threatened to hold Abbas accountable for any attacks against Israel, alluding to sporadic rocket fire from Gaza to which Israel has thus far responded by bombing militant strongholds in the coastal territory.
+Prime Minister Benjamin Netanyahu's security cabinet responded with a threat to hold Abbas and the new government accountable for any attacks against Israel, alluding to sporadic rocket fire from Gaza to which Israel has thus far responded by bombing militant strongholds in the coastal territory.

-"The agreement with Hamas makes Abbas directly responsible for any terrorist activity from Gaza," said a statement summing up the Israeli ministers' meeting.
+"The agreement with Hamas makes Abbas directly responsible for any terrorist activity from Gaza," Netanyahu said in a statement summing up the ministers' meeting.

-The Israeli reaction, however, fell shy of Abbas's prediction at the weekend of an outright Israeli boycott, or far-right Israeli ministers' calls to impose economic sanctions or consider annexing Jewish settlements built in occupied land.

-Israel withheld some tax revenues from the Palestinians in retaliation for Abbas's signing in April of international conventions and treaties after Netanyahu reneged on a promised release of Palestinian prisoners.
+Netanyahu urged world leaders on Sunday not to rush into recognising the Palestinian unity government, and Israel barred three Gaza-based ministers from travelling to the West Bank to be sworn in.

 Ismail Haniyeh, the outgoing Palestinian prime minister in Gaza, said in a speech in the enclave that it was "a historical day" that closed a "chapter of seven years of division".